HIROYOKOKI/evae-conscious-loop/README.md

 # EVΛƎ Conscious Loop

-A minimal reference implementation for **structuring AI decisions before execution**.
+A minimal reference implementation of the **EVΛƎ decision architecture** for structuring AI decisions before execution.

 EVΛƎ differs from traditional Explainable AI approaches.
 Instead of explaining a decision *after* it happens, EVΛƎ **structures the decision process itself and commits the reasoning as a trace**.